Resistol

 Resistol Hats is a Garland, Texas, United States–based manufacturer of hats.
 The company is best known as a maker of cowboy hats.
 The company has long been an important part of Garland's manufacturing base.
 The company is reportedly well diversified and makes a wide array of hat types, including safari and baseball styles.

 "If you are among those behatted hordes and live in Texas, chances are yours is a Resistol," wrote Peter Applebome in Texas Monthly.
 "Based in Garland, Resistol sells about a million cowboy hats a year, ranging in price from $15 for a straw workingman's special to $3000 for a beaver-and-ermine number.
 The cowboy hat may be the single most resonant throwback to the glory days of the open range, the one thing that most says "Texas" to the rest of the world."

-Among the celebrities who have worn a Resistol are actors John Wayne and Henry Fonda; country singer George Strait; United States Presidents Lyndon Baines Johnson and Ronald Reagan; and legendary Dallas Cowboys' coach Tom Landry, who wore the company's trademark dress hats.
+Among the celebrities who have worn a Resistol are actors John Wayne and Henry Fonda; country singer George Strait; United States Presidents Lyndon B. Johnson and Ronald Reagan; and legendary Dallas Cowboys' coach Tom Landry, who wore the company's trademark dress hats.
 Also, the Texas Department of Public Safety troopers wear Resistol hats as part of their uniform.
 These are made in a custom color called Textan.